 Here is just one example of many, of a SIGNIFICANT astronomical event to illustrate:

-"On the night of Sep 13th, 5 BCE, there was a well placed total Lunar Eclipse.
-By 'well placed', we mean that the moon rose that night, well before Jupiter, and was of course, nearly full.
+Welker wrote: "On the night of Sep 13th, 5 BCE, there was a well placed total Lunar Eclipse.
+By 'well placed', I mean that the moon rose that night, well before Jupiter, and was of course, nearly full.
 The eclipse began at about 8:30 PM, with the moon 35 degrees high – perfectly placed from Jerusalem to see the entire eclipse."

 A total lunar eclipse marked the birth- fully visible to all of Israel!
 Now that's a sign!